paulasiimwe/Android-Multiple-file-Selector-Dialog/README.md

 **Supports API 8(+)**

-This is an Android Library file selector dialog whose birth arose from this question I posted on Stackoverflow http://stackoverflow.com/questions/22095441/android-multiple-file-selector-chooser-dialog
+This is a free to use,change and reproduce Android Library file selector dialog whose birth arose from this question I posted on Stackoverflow

+http://stackoverflow.com/questions/22095441/android-multiple-file-selector-chooser-dialog

 This library starts a file/folder selector activity and returns the file(s) (Yes Multiple option too) or folder.